Kamloops, B.C., company slays industry giants to win acoustic guitar of the year

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

+“We would wait for the award section to come out to see if our products that we had in our store were listed in there and if what we voted for was one that won,” he said.

+“It was always an exciting moment.
+My dad would wait for me to get back from school so we could look at the magazine together.”

-KAMLOOPS, B.C. — A small guitar company from Kamloops, B.C., has triumphed over industry giants to have one of its models named acoustic guitar of the year.
+Decades later, Miltimore’s own Kamloops, B.C., company has triumphed over industry giants to see one of its models named by the magazine’s subscribers as acoustic guitar of the year.

-Riversong Guitars and its River Pacific design beat out Taylor, Yamaha and Martin guitars to walk away with the prestigious Musical Merchandise Review Dealers’ Choice Award.
+Riversong Guitars and its River Pacific P2P GA design beat out Taylor, Yamaha and Martin guitars to walk away with the title.

-Each year, the magazine surveys instrument retailers across North America asking them to vote for their favourite product.

-Riversong founder Mike Miltimore says it’s the first time a Canadian company has won in the category.
+Miltimore said it’s the first time a Canadian company has won in the category.

+“It’s a true David versus Goliath moment.
+Their coffee budget, I am sure, in probably one month, is more than our entire marketing budget,” Miltimore said of his competitors.

+“It’s a bit of a testament to innovation, to building quality product, to doing something outside of the box, that the dealers and the industry voice has voted us as being not only a contender, but the winner.”

-He credits the win to his small company’s heart, and the innovation of the guitar’s adjustable neck that runs through the body, allowing it to better resonate.
+The patented adjustable neck runs through the body of the guitar, allowing it to better resonate with less bulk.

+“(The neck) can be adjusted precisely for string height so it doesn’t hurt your fingers, so that it can accommodate for different humidity and temperature changes, or just your playing style, whether you want to play slide guitar, or fingerpick or electric-style guitar,” he said.

-Miltimore says that since the winners were announced, his company has been flooded with orders and messages of support from Canadians.
+Miltimore said since the winners were announced, his company has been flooded with orders and messages of support from Canadians.

+“For me, this award is not just an award for Riversong Guitars, or for the Kamloops area, or B.C.
+It’s an award for small-town Canada that really puts us on the map,” he said.

+“And for us to win, that is a win for all of us and that’s a thing that means a lot to me.”

 This report by The Canadian Press was first published Dec.
 6, 2022.